OliverLysa/observatory-data-prep/README.md

 -   Material import dependency - The proportion of materials used which derive from domestic extraction and material domestically reprocessed.

--   Exports -

--   Material losses in production processes - Material efficiency of production activities.
+-   Material losses in production processes (leakage) - Material efficiency of production activities.

 #### stock_outflow_calculation